 - Preparing early childhood professionals beyond a foundational level in order to support the acquisition and application of advanced knowledge and skills.

+The degree coursework, including fieldwork with children and families, is also offered in Santa Barbara, CA at our Goleta Campus.
+Courses and programmatic requirements are consistent across both campuses, with some scheduling variations.
 There is a specific programmatic focus on the preparation of graduates who possess knowledge and skills in second language acquisition and literacy for young English learners.

 The program will prepare graduates for multiple career paths in the fields of teacher education, health and human services.
 These careers include infant/toddler and preschool teachers, early interventionists, administrators of centers for young children and families.
 The program will provide the subject matter preparation for the multiple subjects and special education teaching credentials, as well as related professional programs in health and human services such as child life specialists and counselors.
 Graduates will also be prepared to pursue graduate studies in related fields such as, education, social work, human development, and counseling.

 - Students can teach and administer in programs serving young children (with and without disabilities) from birth through eight and their families

 - Students are able to teach all subjects in their area of specialty